erayd/hotfilter/README.md

 =========

 HotFilter is a library for noticing recurring data.
-Given a value, it will return whether it has (probably) seen that value more than n times recently.
+Given a value, it will return the number of times it has (probably) seen that value recently.

 ```javascript
 const HotFilter = require("hotfilter");